Allocate a SLang_Load_Type object

 int rdonly

-function adds an intrinsic
+The SLadd_intrinsic_variable function adds an intrinsic

-to the interpeter.
+variable called name to the interpeter.
 The second parameter

-specifies the address of the variable (cast to
+addr specifies the address of the variable (cast to

-).
-The third parameter, type
+VOID_STAR).
+The third parameter, type, specifies the

 data type of the variable.
-If the fourth parameter, rdonly
+If the fourth parameter, rdonly,

 is non-zero, the variable will interpreted by the interpreter as